Myanmar Quake Victim Rescued After 5 Days As Aid Calls Grow - UrduPoint

 "You cannot ask for aid with one hand and bomb with the other," said the group's Myanmar researcher Joe Freeman.

-Hundreds of kilometres (miles) away, in the Thai capital Bangkok, workers continued to scour a pile of rubble that formed when Friday's tremors collapsed a 30-storey skyscraper.
+Hundreds of kilometres away, in the Thai capital Bangkok, workers continued to scour through the rubble of a collapsed 30-storey skyscraper.

-The structure had been under construction at the time, and its crash buried dozens of builders -- few of whom have come out alive.
+The structure had been under construction when the earthquake hit and its crash buried dozens of builders -- few of whom have come out alive.

 The death toll at the site has risen to 22, with more than 70 still believed trapped in the rubble.